Frictional work and entropy production in integrable and non-integrable spin chains: Numerical results

-Compared to the non-integrable spin chain, the frictional work is no longer well approximated by Eq.~\eqref{main}, see Fig.~\ref{fig:fig4}(a).
-Since each fermion evolves as an independent two-level system, and any two-level system diagonal in the energy eigenbasis is thermal~\cite{quan2007}, we can use Eq.~\eqref{plastina} to describe each $\langle W \rangle_\mathrm{fric}^j$, but with an independent temperature $T_A^j$ for each fermion.
+Compared to the non-integrable spin chain, the frictional work is no longer well approximated by Eq.~\eqref{main} or Eq.~\eqref{mainTA}, see Fig.~\ref{fig:fig4}(a).
+Since each fermion evolves as an independent two-level system, and any two-level system diagonal in the energy eigenbasis is thermal~\cite{quan2007}, we can use Eq.~\eqref{plastina} to describe each $\langle W \rangle_\mathrm{fric}^j$.
 This gives